-Download Removal Toolto remove WebHelper virusUse our recommended removal tool to uninstall WebHelper virus.
+Download Removal Toolto scan for WebHelper virusUse our recommended removal tool to scan for WebHelper virus.
 Trial version of WiperSoft provides detection of computer threats like WebHelper virus and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...